New Counterexamples to Min-Oo's Conjecture via Tunnels: Introduction

 \begin{remark} We note, as opposed to the construction in \cite{CEM}, the gluing scheme employed here does not need the existence of non-V-static metrics on the manifolds that we glue together and we do not need an open subset of constant scalar curvature to which to glue. \end{remark}

-The following corollaries of \Cref{mainA} give an alternative answer to the question of Carlotto and show that these counterexamples can look geometrically very different than the standard unit round hemisphere.
+The following corollaries of \Cref{mmainA} provide examples that make strides on the theme present in Carlotto's question by exploring the shape of manifolds that satisfy the geometric hypotheses of Min-Oo's Conjecture.
+Specifically, they show that these counterexamples can look geometrically very different than the standard unit round hemisphere.
 The first corollary shows we can have a counterexample with an arbitrarily large diameter.